Elections in Algeria

 Algeria elects on the national level a head of state – the president – and a legislature.
 The president is elected for a five-year term by the people.
 People's National Assembly (Assemblée Populaire Nationale) has 407 members, elected for a five-year term in multi-seat constituencies by proportional representation.
 Eight seats in the national assembly are reserved for Algerians abroad.
-The Council of the Nation (Conseil de la nation) has 144 members, 96 members elected by communal councils and 48 members appointed by the president.
+The Council of the Nation (Conseil de la nation) has 174 members, 116 members elected by communal councils and 58 members appointed by the president.
+The V-Dem Institute Democracy Report classified Algeria as an electoral autocracy.
+Restrictive nomination rules prevent competitive elections.

 Algeria has a multi-party system, with numerous political parties in which no one party often has a chance of gaining power alone, and parties must work with each other to form coalition governments.

 According to the U.S Department of State, the elections are well organized and conducted without significant problems or irregularities, but they noted restrictions on civil liberties during the election period and lack of transparency in vote-counting procedures.

 Until 12 November 2008, presidents were limited to two terms; on this date, amendments to the constitution were passed which removed the term limits.
 Term limits were later reinstated in the 2016 constitution reform by President Abdelaziz Bouteflika.

-The last legislative election was held on 12 June 2021.
+The last legislative election was held on 2 July 2026.